Volvo, FedEx test truck 'platooning' on public U.S. road

-June 27 (Reuters) - Truck maker Volvo AB and package delivery company FedEx Corp said on Wednesday they have begun public U.S. testing of “platooning” technology, which allows digitally-connected semi trucks to save fuel by driving closely together in convoy, on a highway in North Carolina.
+(Reuters) - Truck maker Volvo AB (VOLVb.ST) and package delivery company FedEx Corp (FDX.N) said on Wednesday they have begun public U.S. testing of “platooning” technology, which allows digitally-connected semi trucks to save fuel by driving closely together in convoy, on a highway in North Carolina.

 Keith Brandis, Volvo’s North American vice president for product planning, said the tests will help the truck maker amass data to persuade other states and the federal government to permit more testing.